Seneb: Role and position

 Seneb's name means "healthy" – perhaps given by his mother as a wish for survival when he was a baby.
-Many Egyptians possessed similar names, not to denote an absence of disease but to convey a positive message of healthiness and vigour.
+Many Egyptians possessed similar names, not to denote an absence of disease, but rather to convey a positive message of healthiness and vigour.

 Dwarfism was not seen as a defect in ancient Egypt, unlike in many other cultures.
 Egyptian texts advised the acceptance of those with physical or mental disabilities, and there were even two dwarf gods, Bes and Ptah.

 A number of dwarfs gained prestigious roles and were given lavish burials in proximity to their royal masters.
 Seneb's career is documented on his false door and the plinths of his statues, which record twenty titles including "beloved of the lord [king]", "overseer of weaving in the palace", "overseer of dwarfs" (presumably indicating that there were others in the palace), "overseer of the crew of the ks ship" (referring to a ceremonial or cult boat), "overseer of the jwḥw" (possibly referring to animal-tenders), and "keeper of the God's seal of the Wn-ḥr-b3w boat" (referring to a papyrus bark used in certain festivals).
 His titles suggest that he might have started his career as an official in charge of royal linen and possibly also pets, a role in which other dwarfs are known to have served, and subsequently gained higher-ranking posts in charge of royal or cult boats.
 Alternatively, he could have been born into a high-ranking family and was given roles appropriate to his birth rank.
 Seneb also carried out religious rites in his dual role as a priest.
 He was titled "Priest of Wadjet", priest of "the large bull which is at the head of Sṯpt" and of the bull Mrḥw.
 He participated in the funeral services for the Pharaohs Khufu, the builder of the Great Pyramid, and his successor Djedefre (Radjedef).
 His wife Senetites, a woman of normal stature, was likewise a priestess, serving the goddesses Hathor and Neith.